 Dr. Pastino joined the New Jersey Center for Biomaterials in the laboratory of Dr. Joachim Kohn and will be co-advised by Dr. Prabhas Moghe at Rutgers University.
 She is interested in integrating biological and biochemical techniques with materials science to study the role of the extracellular matrix in tissue regeneration.

-Dr. Rahmanian will be joining the New Jersey Center for Biomaterials in the laboratory of Dr. Joachim Kohn and will be co-advised by Dr. Cathryn Sundback at Massachusetts General Hospital.
-He is interested in developing microfluidic techniques for development of three-dimensional vascularized tissue.
+Dr. Saxena joined the New Jersey Center for Biomaterials in the laboratory of Dr. Joachim Kohn and will be co-advised by Dr. Cathryn Sundback in the Department of Surgery at Massachusetts General Hospital/Harvard Medical School.
+She will be working on the development of engineered scaffolds for regenerative medicine applications.